frcepeda/LetsCrate/README.md

 are in plural.

 If you use the --regexp function with the commands marked with an asterisk, every argument will be treated as a regular expression.
-The search option uses regular expressions by default.
+The search and the list options use regular expressions by default.

 An ID is a 5 digit identifier used internally by Let's Crate.